 Virginia Lesser is director of the Survey Research Center and department chair and professor in the department of statistics at Oregon State University.
 Her expertise includes survey methodology, applied statistics, environmental statistics, and ecological monitoring.
 Dr. Lesser is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.
 She has served on several NASEM committees including: the Committee on Capitalizing on Science, Technology, and Innovation: An Assessment of the Small Business Innovation Research Program-Phase II; Panel on the Review of the Study Design of the National Children's Study Main Study; Panel on Survey Options for Estimating the Illegal Alien flow at the Southwest Border; Panel to Review the Occupational Information Network; and Committee on the Review of the National Institute of Safety and Health/Bureau of Labor Statistics Respirator Use Survey Program.
 She has a Ph.D. in biostatistics from the University of North Carolina, Chapel Hill.

-Arthur Lupia is Hal R. Varian professor of political science and research professor at the Institute for Social Research at the University of Michigan.
+Arthur Lupia is assistant director of the National Science Foundation in Alexandria, Virginia.
+Prior to this he was Hal R. Varian professor of political science and research professor at the Institute for Social Research at the University of Michigan.
 His research explores how information and institutions affect policy and politics with a focus on how people make decisions when they lack information.
 Dr. Lupia is also interested in issues related to data access and research transparency, and the value of social science and political science.
 His work draws from multiple scientific and philosophical disciplines and uses multiple research methods.
 He is the recipient of many honors and awards including: the Ithiel de Sola Pool Award from the American Political Science Association, the Warren Mitovsky Innovators Award from the American Association of Public Opinion Research and the NAS Award for Initiatives in Research from NASEM.
 He has been a Carnegie fellow, a Guggenheim fellow, and a fellow at the Center for Advanced Study in the Behavioral Sciences.
 He is an elected fellow of the American Association for the Advancement of Science and an elected member of the American Academy of Arts and Sciences.
 He is chair of the board at the Center for Open Science, and has served as an editorial board member for several journals, including the American Journal of Political Science, American Political Science Review, Journal of Politics, Political Analysis, Political Behavior, Public Opinion Quarterly, and State Politics and Policy Quarterly.
 Dr. Lupia is a current member of the NASEM Division Committee for the Behavioral and Social Sciences and Education, and recently chaired the NASEM Roundtable on the Communication and Use of Social and Behavioral Sciences.
 He received his Ph.D. in political science from the California Institute of Technology.

-Dr. Kathryn E. Newcomer
+Kathryn E. Newcomer

 Kathryn Newcomer is director of the Trachtenberg School of Public Policy and Public Administration at George Washington University and professor of public policy and public administration.
 She frequently conducts research and training for federal and local government agencies and nonprofit organizations on performance measurement and program evaluation, and has designed and conducted evaluations for several federal agencies and dozens of nonprofit organizations.
 Dr. Newcomer is the editor of the Handbook of Practical Program Evaluation, a fellow of the National Academy of Public Administration, and president of the American Evaluation Association.
 She has received two Fulbright awards to conduct research in Taiwan and in Egypt.
 Her service on NASEM committees includes membership on: the Committee on Review of Specialized Degree-Granting Graduate Programs of the DoD in Science, Technology, Engineering, Mathematics (STEM) and Management; the Committee on External Evaluation of NIDRR and its Grantees; the Committee on Laboratory Security and Personnel Assurance Systems for Laboratories Conducting Research on Biological Select Agents and Toxins; the Committee on a Review of United States Institute of Peace Senior Fellows Program; and Committee on Approaches for an Evaluation of the NIST/NRC Postdoctoral Research Associateships Program.
 Dr. Newcomer received a Ph.D. in political science from the University of Iowa.

-Mr. Mark L. Weiss
+Mark L. Weiss

 Mark Weiss is retired director of the Behavioral and Cognitive Sciences Division, within the Directorate for Social, Behavioral and Economic Sciences at the National Science Foundation.
 Earlier at NSF he served as senior science adviser and as deputy assistant director of the Directorate.
 Dr. Weiss also served as assistant director for Social, Behavioral and Economic Sciences at the Office of Science and Technology Policy in the Executive Office of the President.
 Formerly, he was professor and chair of the department of anthropology at Wayne State University, where he also served three rotations as an NSF program officer and director of Anthropology.
 Weiss' research expertise is in the application of genetic approaches to the study of nonhuman primate evolution and behavior.
 During his career he served on several interagency groups, including as NSF’s representative to the White House’s Committee on Sciences’ Subcommittee on Forensic Science.
 He was a commissioner on the Department of Justice-National Institute for Science and Technology’s National Commission on Forensic Science.
 He was also a member of the National Science and Technology Council’s Subcommittee on Human Factors for Homeland and National Security.
 Dr. Weiss received a Ph.D. in physical anthropology from the University of California, Berkeley.